-In 2021, over one in seven Chinese people were overweight.
-In combination with this statistic, the beauty standards in China are relatively unforgiving towards extra weight.
+Over half of Chinese adults were overweight in 2022.
+In combination with this statistic, the beauty standards in China are relatively unforgiving towards extra weight, with social discussion trends amplifying the public’s general awareness and anxiety over the issue.
+In 2022, 77% of Chinese netizens believed they had weight issues.
+Social media has driven interest in various weight loss products.
 As a result, China’s demand for weight loss remedies is rising quickly.
 But to penetrate China’s weight loss market, the question is how do Chinese people lose weight?

 Chinese people are influenced by weight loss methods on social media and the beauty standards of celebrities.
 Live streamers providing their own weight loss products are getting popular as well.
 Many local and international brands tailor their products, such as low-cal food alternatives and meal replacements to target Chinese people eager to lose weight.
-Additionally, Chinese traditional medicine remedies such as acupuncture and teas have found their place among modern weight loss methods.
-To see how Chinese people lose weight, we conducted some social listening.
+Additionally, traditional Chinese medicine remedies such as acupuncture and teas have found their place among modern weight loss methods.
+With the recent regulatory thaw over the sale of Ozempic in China, the opening-up of another gigantic market is also within the anticipation of global pharmaceutical competitors, who have already started preparing.

 How Chinese people lose weight on social media